3 Data Collection, Analysis, Transmission, and Storage

 Advantages of Storing Data on University Operated Resources

 PSU employees are expected to store work-related data on University operated resources because it is the only way to ensure that this information is securely stored.
-It also allows the Office of Information Technology.
+It also allows the Office of Information Technology to help researchers with:

 Data recovery is a particularly important consideration, as the University has much less ability to recover lost data that was stored on personal devices as opposed to University operated resources.
 This can be hugely problematic if the data are sensitive and belong to the University (i.e. contracted research data) as opposed to the individual.